 There is no doubt spinning is an intense 45 minute fat blasting workout, but how effective is it really for fat loss?

-Earlier this month, I took a spin class after a long hiatus.
+I remember this one time I took a spin class in NYC after a long hiatus.
 I was supposed to do an interval workout down at the track, however ice was pouring out of the sky (yes, that’s officially called “icing”.
 Not friendly running weather).

 As I casually strolled to the class with ice pelting me in the head, the onslaught of chaos inside was overwhelming.
 Organized chaos.
 Small space, insane number of people but everyone knew where they were going – except good ol’ me.